CAMPING IN YOSEMITE NATIONAL PARK

 There are 12 campgrounds in Yosemite National Park, and all can be booked through Recreation.gov.
 The most popular ones are located in Yosemite Valley, including the infamous Camp 4.

-- Wawona Campground– close to Yosemite’s South Entrance, 1 hour from Yosemite Valley
+• Wawona Campground– near South Entrance, 1 hour from Yosemite Valley

-- Bridalveil Creek Campground– near Glacier Point, close to Mariposa Grove, and Badger Pass Ski Area
+• Bridalveil Creek Campground– near Glacier Point and Mariposa Grove, and Badger Pass Ski Area

-- Upper & Lower Pines Campgrounds– in Yosemite Valley near lots of services (market, lodges, park shuttle)
+• Upper & Lower Pines Campgrounds– in Yosemite Valley near market, wifi, and lodges

-- Camp 4– also known as the climber’s camp, it is ‘the’ campground if you want easy access to El Capitan.
-However, there is a lottery to get a campsite at Camp 4.
+• Camp 4– known as the climber’s camp, there is a lottery to get a campsite here

-- White Wolf Campground– remote, 2 miles off Tioga Road, near White Wolf Lodge and the Hetch Hetchy Reservoir
+• White Wolf Campground– 2 miles off Tioga Road, near White Wolf Lodge and the Hetch Hetchy Reservoir

-- Porcupine Flat Campground– just off Tioga Road, primitive camping, over an hour to Yosemite Valley
+• Porcupine Flat Campground– primitive camping, over an hour to Yosemite Valley

-- Tuolumne Meadows Campground– best campground off Tioga Road, close to services, and the Tuolumne River
+• Tuolumne Meadows Campground– best campground off Tioga Road, close to services, and Tuolumne River

 All Yosemite National Park campgrounds can be reserved through Recreation.gov.